ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

     set to ``yes`` to activate privilege escalation.

 become_user
     set to user with desired privileges — the user you `become`, NOT the user you login as.
-Does NOT imply ``become: yes``, to allow it to be set at host level.
+Does NOT imply ``become: true``, to allow it to be set at host level.
 Default value is ``root``.

 become_method
     (at play or task level) overrides the default method set in ansible.cfg, set to use any of the :ref:`become_plugins`.